Collective many-body dynamics in a solid-state quantum sensor controlled through nanoscale magnetic gradients: Probing dynamics of nanoscale spin spirals

-We next investigate the dynamics of spatially inhomogeneous spin configurations by implementing the measurement sequence illustrated in Fig.~\ref{fig: 2}A. Using simultaneous control of local magnetic gradients and global microwave pulses, the experiment is divided into three stages.
-In the first stage, referred to as \textit{winding}, spins are optically polarized along $\hat{z}$ direction set by the crystallographic quantization axis and then globally rotated by an angle $\theta$ about the $\hat{y}$-axis using a microwave pulse (Fig.~\ref{fig: 2}B, left panel).
-A magnetic field gradient is subsequently applied, imprinting a spatially varying Zeeman shift $\bm \nabla_\alpha \cdot \bm r_j\, S_j^z$ across the ensemble.
-Since the gradient strength is more than an order of magnitude larger than the dipolar interaction energy, the resulting state is a spatially modulated spin configuration resembling a conical spin spiral~\cite{jepsen_long-lived_2022} (Fig. \ref{fig: 2}B central panel).
-The magnitude and direction of the spiral wavevector $\bm{Q}$ can be independently controlled by adjusting the winding time $\tau$ and selecting the NV group, respectively, such that $\bm{Q} = \tau \, \bm{\nabla}_\alpha$ (see Methods and Supplementary Information (SI)).
+Utilizing these strong gradient fields, we investigate dynamics of the spatially inhomogeneous spin texture with the measurement sequence illustrated in Fig.~\ref{fig: 2}(a).
+By simultaneously controlling local magnetic gradients and global microwave pulses, the experiment is divided into three stages.

+In the first stage, referred to as \textit{winding}, spins are optically polarized along the $\hat{z}$ direction set by the crystallographic quantization axis and then globally rotated by an angle $\theta$ about the $\hat{y}$-axis using a microwave pulse.
+A magnetic field gradient is subsequently applied, imprinting a spatially varying Zeeman shift $\bm \nabla \cdot \bm r_j\, S_j^z$ across the ensemble.
+This phase imprinting is done in two equal duration blocks separated by a microwave $\pi$-pulse to decouple magnetic disorder.
+The resulting state is a spatially modulated spin configuration resembling a conical spin spiral~\cite{jepsen_long-lived_2022} winded at the cone angle $\theta$.
+The magnitude of the spiral wavevector $\bm{Q}=T \bm{\nabla}$ can be controlled by adjusting the winding time $T$ (see Methods and Supplementary Information (SI)).
 In the second stage, called \textit{quenching}, we apply periodic microwave driving to engineer an effective many-body Hamiltonian via Floquet engineering~\cite{martin_controlling_2023}.
 The quench duration $t$ is controlled by varying the number of Floquet cycles.
+In the final stage, \textit{unwinding}, we apply a reversed gradient for a variable time $T'$, corresponding to a measurement wavevector $\bm{Q'}$.
+By measuring the global spin signal after this step, we effectively measure the Fourier mode $S^+_{\bm Q'} = \sum_j e^{-i \bm Q' \cdot \bm r_j} S_j^+$, where $S_j^+ = S_j^x + i S_j^y$ represents the spin coherence at site $j$.